-- b.
+- 2. The criteria for an appeal are limited to the following conditions: - a.
+To determine whether the Student Conduct Hearing was conducted fairly in light of the charges and according to procedures outlined in the Student Conduct Code. - b.
 To determine whether the decision reached was based on substantial information to establish that a violation of the Student Code occurred. - c.
 To determine whether the sanction(s) imposed were appropriate for the violation of the Student Code which the student was found responsible. - d.
-To consider new facts or material evidence which could not have been included, with reasonable effort, in the original hearing. - 3.
-Appeals shall be in writing and attached to the Request for an Appeal form and delivered to the Vice President for Student Affairs, who will serve as the Appeals Officer.
-Appeals may be forwarded to the Vice President for Academic Affairs if the Vice President for Student Affairs was involved in outcome decision-making for the original Complaint. - 4.
+To consider new facts or material evidence which could not have been included, with reasonable effort, in the original hearing.

+- 3. Appeals shall be in writing and attached to the Request for an Appeal form and delivered to the Vice President for Student Affairs, who will serve as the Appeals Officer.
+Appeals may be forwarded to the appropriate staff for an appeal decision, especially if the VPSA was involved in the original decision. - 4.
 Once the appeal is received, the Appeals Officer shall, within five business days, determine whether or not an Appeal Hearing will be granted.
 If granted, the Appeals Officer will designate a time and place for the Appeal Hearing.
 The hearing will be scheduled with five business days' notice.
-The Appeals Officer will notify the Appellant of the time and place for the Appeal Hearing; the appellant's class schedule will be taken into account when determining the date and time of the Appeal Hearing. - 5.
-If an Appellant, with notice, does not appear at the Appeal Hearing, the information submitted will be reviewed and considered, and deliberation will take place in absence of the Appellant. - 6.
+The Appeals Officer will n otify the Appellant of the time and place for the Appeal Hearing; the appellant's class schedule will be taken into account when determining the date and time of the Appeal Hearing.

+- 5. If an Appellant, with notice, does not appear at the Appeal Hearing, the information submitted will be reviewed and considered, and deliberation will take place in absence of the Appellant. - 6.
 The Appeals Officer will review all related information from the original Student Conduct Hearing and the Appeal Hearing. - 7.
 There shall be a single verbatim record, such as a tape recording, of all Appeal Hearings, not including deliberations.
 Deliberations shall not be recorded.
 The record shall be the property of the University. - 8.
 After the conclusion of the Appeal Hearing, the Appeals Officer will confidentially make a decision.
 Within five business days of an Appeal Hearing, the Appeals Officer will draft an explanation of the outcome, and will then notify the Appellant of the decision. - 9.
 The Appeals Officer may decide to affirm or reverse the Student Conduct Administrator's decision in whole or in part.
 The Appeals Officer may also reverse a finding of not responsible and impose sanctions.
 The Appeals Officer may further increase the sanctions imposed by the Student Conduct Administrator if they believe that an increase in sanctions is reasonable. - 10.
 The decision of an Appeals Officer is final; no further appeals will be considered.